PBI-Guy/End-to-End-Stock-Use-Case-with-Fabric/Documentation/README.md

 Once all items have successfully synced and your workspace looks like on the picture below, we need to configure a few of them and create two Pipelines to orchestrate and ingest data.

+**It's normal that some items are Uncommitted as you can see in the screnshot below**.

 <img src="./PNG/14 1 Successfull GitHub Sync.png" width="500">